Tom Clancy's Ghost Recon 2

-Tom Clancy's Ghost Recon 2 is a tactical shooter video game developed by Red Storm Entertainment and published by Ubisoft for Xbox, PlayStation 2 and GameCube.
-A Microsoft Windows version was planned but cancelled in April 2005 in favor of Tom Clancy's Ghost Recon Advanced Warfighter.
+Tom Clancy's Ghost Recon 2 is a tactical shooter video game developed by Red Storm Entertainment and published by Ubisoft for Xbox, PlayStation 2 and GameCube in 2004.
 It is a direct sequel to the 2001 video game Tom Clancy's Ghost Recon.

 The game takes place on the Korean Peninsula, with slight variations between platforms.
 The GameCube and PS2 campaign occurs in 2007, while the Xbox campaign is set in 2011.
 Ghost Recon 2 sports an updated graphics engine, the Havok 2 physics engine, new multiplayer options, and voice command ability via microphone.

 Gameplay

 In the single player campaign, the player assumes the role of Ghost Team leader, Captain Scott Mitchell; Mitchell is described as "a consummate soldier", being a veteran of several armed conflicts and can use weaponry from any soldier class, including assault rifles, carbines, submachine guns, sniper rifles and more.
 In several missions the player is inserted alone and must complete the mission without assistance from the other Ghosts.
 Such missions render assistance in the form of air strikes the player can call in.